 For each value register in a register pair, there is a mask register of the same format.
-Setting a bit to 1 in the mask register has the effect of making the corresponding bit in the value register disregarded in the comparison.
+If a bit is set in the mask register, the same bit in the corresponding value register is disregarded during a comparison.

-For example, when a watchpoint is required on a particular memory location, but the data value is irrelevant, the data mask register can be programmed to 0xFFFFFFFF, all bits set to 1, to ignore the entire data bus field.
+For example, when a watchpoint is required on a particular memory location, but the data value is irrelevant, you can program the data mask register to 0xFFFFFFF.
+Setting all bits in the data mask register causes the entire data bus field to be ignored.

 The mask is an XNOR mask rather than a conventional AND mask.
-When a mask bit is set to 1, the comparator for that bit position always matches, irrespective of the value register or the input value.
+When a bit in the mask register is set, the comparator for that bit position always matches, irrespective of the value register or the input value.

-Setting the mask bit to 0 means that the comparator matches only if the input value matches the value programmed into the value register.
+Clearing a bit in the mask register means that the comparator matches only if the input value matches the value programmed into the corresponding bit of the value register.